ansys/pymapdl/doc/source/examples/extended_examples/Python_UPF/python_upf_examples.rst

-2. Example: Python `UsrShift` Subroutine
+2. Example: Python `UsrShift`` subroutine
 ****************************************

 This example describes a block of Prony viscoplastic material with a user-defined shift function following a Tool-Narayanaswamy shift function.
 Uniaxial tension is applied on one end and held for 15 seconds with a constant 280 K uniform temperature.
-The final stress is obtained to check stress relaxation.
+The final stress is obtained to verify stress relaxation.

 2.1.
-Input Data
+Input data
 +++++++++++++++